 Radiographic review of all required program courses.
 A comprehensive test is used to evaluate comprehension of course material at the end of each semester.
 The comprehensive tests from previous semester are averaged for a final grade.
 Students will be required to take mock registry tests.
 RAD2060 is graded on a satisfactory/unsatisfactory basis.
-1 semester hour.
-Pre-requisite: RAD 2000.
+1 Cr Hr.
+Prerequisite(s): RAD2000.